116 John Street

 116 John Street is a historic office tower at the southwest corner of John Street and Pearl Street in the Financial District of Lower Manhattan in New York City.
 It was built in 1931, and is a 35-story brick and terra cotta building consisting of a three-story base, a 19-story shaft, and 12 upper stories that recede in a series of setbacks.
-The building features Art Deco style design elements at the recessed entrances and in the lobby.
-Built as a speculative office building for insurance companies, the building interior was rehabilitated in 2013 and some floors converted to apartments.
+The Louis Abramson designed building features Art Deco style design elements at the recessed entrances and in the lobby.
+Built as a speculative office building for insurance companies, the building interior was rehabilitated starting in 2011.
+Some floors had been converted to apartments by 2013.

 It was listed on the National Register of Historic Places in 2014.
+Larry Silverstein bought the building in 2021 for $248 million.